Blockstream/Jade/docs/index.rst

 * 'is_witness', 'script', 'path' and 'sighash' are as in sign_tx_legacy_input_request_.
 * In addition, if a signature is required for this input and 'is_witness' is 'true', then the input utxo 'value_commitment' must be passed.
 * NOTE: no 'input_tx' is needed.
+* For advanced tx types, eg swaps, with blinded inputs, we pass the unblinding info here.  ie. asset_id, abf, asset_generator, value and vbf - these are as in the 'commitments' data in sign_liquid_tx_legacy_request_.
 Once the entire batch (of 'tx_input' messages) has been sent, processed and confirmed on Jade, a batch of replies are sent.

 .. _sign_liquid_tx_legacy_input_reply: